Editor's note: This insight was updated on May 22, 2018.

 - My organization understands and respects differences among employees

 This leaves the drivers with the most opportunity for improvement.
-Nationally, it's the following five drivers:
+Nationally, it's the following three drivers:

 The national findings are a great starting point, but if you have the ability to conduct this analysis with your own organization's data, we recommend doing so.
 The findings can be quite different and may dictate the need for a unique approach.